How Much to Replace a Window Sill?

 Wooden Window Sills

 Modern wood window sills have long-lasting waterproof layers that help to protect them from moisture.
-However, these are best to be used on internal window sills rather than on the outside of the home.
+However, these are best used on internal window sills rather than on the outside of the home.

 Pros